sdavid501/WordFrequency/README.md

 # Hadoop streaming:MapReduce - WordFrequency
-In this assignment, you will explore a set of 100,000 Wikipedia documents: 100KWikiText.txt, in which each line consists of the plain text extracted from an individual Wikipedia document.
+In this project, a set of 100,000 Wikipedia documents: 100KWikiText.txt, in which each line consists of the plain text extracted from an individual Wikipedia document.
 On the AWS VM instances you created or on your laptop, do the following:
 1. Develop a MapReduce-based approach in your Hadoop system to compute the relative frequencies of each word that occurs in all the documents in 100KWikiText.txt, and output the top 100 word pairs sorted in a decreasing order of relative frequency.
 Note that the relative frequency (RF) of word B given word A is defined as follows:

 where count(A,B) is the number of times A and B co-occur in the entire document collection, and count(A) is the number of times A occurs with anything else.
 Intuitively, given a document collection, the relative frequency captures the proportion of time the word B appears in the same document as A.